 ‘I’m a pornographer.
 I have three adverts in soft-porn magazines.
 They read ‘Continental Magazines by Mail order: PO Box 25 Leicester’ I have a list of titles and my clients pay twenty-five pounds a copy postpaid.
 My business associates in Denmark and Sweden post the magazines to my customers in this country.
 I have about eight-thousand clients’.

 The idea was an effective way to become a millionaire; he asked me if I wanted the business!
 ‘Believe me, the temptation was there, but the idea of a long prison sentence did not appeal’ Des smiled when I declined ‘You’re a fool, but that’s your strength.
 I’ll bet you’ll be in your fifties before the penny stops dropping!’ we smiled and I held his hand.

 But when I see those empty supermarket shelves.
 The trolleys full of pasta, tins of beans and tomatoes: I think back to Desmond’s customers and their hidden vice.
-There would have been people from every avenue of society making my friend his millions.
+There would have been people from every avenue of society, making my friend his millions.
 And you’d not get a one to admit to their purchases.
-We do not know who we live amongst: What are their vices: What are their truths: Nothing changes once the seedy sex magazine and now a hundred rolls of toilet paper.
+We do not know who we live amongst: What are their vices: What are their truths?
+Everything changes a seedy sex magazine becomes a roll of toilet paper.

 Few will admit to their vice or greed.
-And to my mind, the greedy are a worse danger than any virus.
+And to my mind, greed is a worse danger than any virus.